Become a Hedge Fund Manager

 By learning and observing the work in your firm, you will soon see that each fund manager handles a different kind of fund (from a long list) and has a different investment philosophy and style.
-A few examples are small cap, midcap, large cap fund, funds for emerging markets, balanced funds, sectoral funds, and pure equity funds.
+A few examples are small cap, midcap, large cap funds, funds for emerging markets, balanced funds, sectoral funds, and pure equity funds.
 Choose one or two that appeal to you (or that you feel are most likely to enable you to move up), and learn all you can about them.

 Having fund management knowledge that is specialized adds to your confidence.
 More importantly, it can give you an edge over others as you start vying for a more senior role on your way to becoming a fund manager.

-After you have several years of experience and have chosen your niche, it’s time to advance your knowledge so that you’re one step closer to the fund manager position you want.
 An effective way to accelerate your learning and demonstrate your commitment to your employer (or other potential employers) is to earn your CFA® charter.